 Within a commercial bar environment the seat height tends to be higher.
 Bars often have a height from the floor to the underside of approx 100 -115cm.
 With this in mind the seat height has to be a lot higher.
 Two stools we sell which would fit this criteria would be the Deluxe Casino and the High Ace Brushed Steel Stool.
 Owing to the extra height both these stools have heavy bases so as to make the centre of gravity lower and hence more stable.
 Commercial bar stools are built extremely strongly and due to the increase in weight are often more expensive.
 With this in mind we offer some less expensive stools which have a seat height of 75cm, which are ideal for those working to a smaller budget, these stools are the - Oberon, Narrow Backs and Set of 2 Chrome Stools.

 In order to determine the width of the stool you should be looking at buying; firstly,you need to measure the length of your bar or kitchen work surface.
 Most people know how many stools they require , so you need to divide the length of the kitchen work surface by this number.
 You need at least 10 to 15cm between each stool i.e. so that they can spin round and you can get between them.
 If you have a gap to the left or the right, for example is at the end of a kitchen island then you can get the stools slightly closer.
 The minimum width of bar stool is approx 38cm.
-Examples of these stools are; Mars, Coco and Arc Bar Stool, all of these stools are backless stools.
-When you add a back to a stool the width increases to 40cm - 45cm such as in Kensington, High Backs, Lattice and Crescent Bar Stools.
+Examples of these stools are the Mars and Coco Bar Stool which are both backless stools.
+When you add a back to a stool the width increases to 40cm - 45cm, such as in the Deluxe High Backs and Crescent Bar Stools.
 When you add arms to the stool, the stool width grows again.

 When it comes to comfort many people prefer a stool with some form of back support.
 The heights of the backs vary from a small lip as found on the Mars and Lulu, which give you that feeling of stability.
 The backs on Deluxe Crescent, Padded Crescent and Pluto Bar Stools offer good support through to the lumbar-thoracic junction.
-However if you require more chair like support then the, High Back Stools, Pheonix and Topaz are an ideal choice.
+However if you require more chair-like support then the Deluxe High Back Stools are an ideal choice.
 As the size of the backrest increases the stool visually starts to have more presence.
 Therefore, these stools are best suited to larger more spacious areas.
 This is why our mid height backrests have become so popular.
-Stools such as Pacific, Mimi and Lattice are excellent examples giving you good support and having minimal impact on a smaller room.
+Stools such as Pacific and Mimi are excellent examples, giving you good support and having minimal impact on a smaller room.

 Please Remember: We also have an extensive showroom displaying 90% of our products.
 It is situated in the heart of Birmingham City Centre just behind the National Indoor Arena (NIA).
 We have over a 100 car park spaces and one of our team will gladly talk you through the stools in person.